Atlantis: US Sevens Rugby

 Atlantis is a rugby invitational side whose specialty is sevens.

-Begun in 1986 as an Eastern US venture, Atlantis quickly became a nation-wide enterprise.
+Begun in 1986 as an Eastern US venture (short for "Atlantic Sevens," Atlantis quickly became a nation-wide enterprise.
 Our color (aquamarine), our logo, and the Roman numerals on our jerseys were all inspired by the Atlantis legend.
-(And, yes, we were playing sevens long before the Atlantis hotels in Nassau and Dubai were constructed.)
+(And, yes, we were playing sevens long before the Atlantis hotels in Nassau and Dubai, etc. were constructed.)
+The Atlantis women first played in 1992.

 For top international tournaments, we are able to assemble teams representing the best the US has to offer.
 Occasionally we include top players from other countries.